The Vinyasa: Is It Too Hard for Yogis?

 To intentionally build pushing strength to support chaturanga, it might mean doing so outside of your yoga practice.
 (Scandalous, we know!)
 Luckily, we can take cues from the strength training world for how to proceed.
 The key is to implement appropriately-scaled versions of bodyweight horizontal-pushing.

-Here are our top 4 ways to build strength in a push-up movement pattern:
+Here are our top 4 ways to build strength for chaturanga (a.k.a. a push-up movement pattern):

 Incline push-up: Elevate your hands on a surface higher than the floor to offload the upper body and perform full range push-ups.